drewfurgiuele/Find-LinkedServerDependency/README.md

 ## Requirements
 To use this function, you'll need:
+1. PowerShell version 4+ (Classes are great and please upgrade!)
-1. The sqlserver PowerShell module (https://www.powershellgallery.com/packages/SqlServer)
+2. The sqlserver PowerShell module (https://www.powershellgallery.com/packages/SqlServer)
-2. Access to the Microsoft.SqlServer.TransactSql.ScriptDom assembly.
+3. Access to the Microsoft.SqlServer.TransactSql.ScriptDom assembly.
 If you run this on a host with a recent(ish) version of SQL Server installed, this won't be an issue.
 Otherwise, you need to supply a path to this library

 ## Known issues / todo
 1. Linked servers might lurk elsewhere?
 I don't know.